pszujewski/nand2tetris/02/README.md

-# Week 2: Boolean Arithmetic and ALU chip
+# Week 2: Boolean Arithmetic, the ALU chip and Combinational Boolean Logic

 To convert from decimal to binary, take the largest power of 2 and continue until you get the number expressed in decimal notation.
 For example, 87: write out 87 as the sum of powers of 2.